Don’t Like Reading?

 This can be hard to break if you’re only used to reading for school.
 But the point of reading isn’t to get through every last page, memorize all the facts, and remember every last detail of the story.
 It’s about letting the author’s message change you.

-As Solomon said: “Of the making of books there is no end.”
+As Solomon said: “[O]f making many books there is no end” (Ecclesiastes 12:12).
 If you’ve gotten all you can out of a book, don’t be afraid to put it away and start another.
-“One hundred minus your age” is a good guideline to follow: If you’re 16 years old, read at least 84 pages.
-Then, if you think there’s something better out there for you, move on (keep in mind, you can’t judge fiction until you know the whole story).
 The point isn’t to read every page.
 The point is to grow.

 3. Lift heavier weights.

-“You will not improve as a reader,” Adler writes, “if all you read are books that are well within your capacity.
-You must tackle books that are beyond you, or as we have said, are over your head.”
+“You will not improve as a reader,” Adler wrote, “if all you read are books that are well within your capacity.
+You must tackle books that are beyond you or, as we have said, books that are over your head.”

 When I was in second grade, I got in trouble from my public school administration for reading a fourth-grade level book.
-I’ll admit, it was definitely out of my comfort zone.
-But this castigation sucked out all my ambition.
+This castigation sucked out all my ambition.

-To be clear: I’m not saying you should read Thucydides first.
-I only picked it because I was interested in Greek history.
-You should start with something you’re interested in (that helps with learning to love reading).
-All I’m saying is that the books you pick should challenge you.
+I picked this book because I was interested in Greek history.
+You should start with something you’re interestedin (that helps with learning to love reading).
+But the books you pick should challenge you.
 Thucydides definitely challenged me.

 This history, written in the 400s b.c., told the story of the war between Athens and Sparta.
-The minutiae of detail regarding naval boats, small islands, and internal political debates were hard to follow, partly because they had little effect on me.
-But, as Adler notes, world leaders have been studying this book for millennia.
-It’s stood the test of time—some scholars even consider it one of the first history books ever.
-It didn’t matter whether I liked it: this book had already changed the world!
+The minutiae of detail regarding naval boats, small islands and internal political debates werehard to follow.
+But as Adler noted, world leaders have been studying this book for millennia.
+It has stood the test of time—some scholars even consider it one of the first history books ever.
+It didn’t matter whether I liked it: This book had already changed the world!
 The only question was whether I would let it change me.

-His essays contained some incredible points—points I wanted to remember and apply in my life.
-To make sure I remembered them (or, at least, where they were), I marked them with a pencil and wrote my thoughts in the margin.
+His essays contain some incredible points—points I wanted to remember and apply in my life.
+To make sure I remembered them (or at least, wherethey were), I marked them with a pencil and wrote my thoughts in the margin.

 However, I didn’t always agree with him.
-For example, he says he only liked discussion with competition and debate; unity was boring to him.
-While I do love thought-provoking discussion, I disagree that unity should be “boring.”
-I probably wouldn’t have been able to articulate those thoughts, though, were it not for the pencil in my hand.
+For example, he said he only liked discussion with competition and debate; unity was boring to him.
+While I do love thought-provoking discussion, I disagree that unity is “boring.”
+So I wrote that in the margin of my book, and the pencil in my hand helped me articulate my thoughts.

 5. Read 30 minutes a day.

-This advice comes from a writer and public speaker named Tim Urban.
+This advice comes from writer and public speaker Tim Urban.
 His reasoning?
-If you read the average reading speed—250 words a minute—for 30 minutes, you read 7,500 words a day.
-At that rate, in one year, the average person could read War and Peace, Anna Karenina, Moby Dick, all of Shakespeare, Mr. Armstrong’s Autobiography, and four more books—2.7 million words a year—no speed reading required.
+If you read the average reading speed—250 words a minute—for 30 minutes, you’d read 7,500 words a day.
+At that rate, in one year, the average person could read War and Peace, Anna Karenina, Moby Dick, all of Shakespeare, Mr. Armstrong’s Autobiography and four more books—2.7 million words a year—no speed-reading required.

 Urban’s math checked out.
 Even with a busy college schedule, I always felt like I had time to read: Thirty minutes wasn’t that big of a commitment.

 If you don’t like reading, I know exactly how you feel.
 I was there.
 But learning to love to read has been one of the most rewarding experiences I’ve had.
-Yes, it was something I had to learn how to love—but it’s something you can learn to love too.
-And yes, you will love it.
+Put forward the effort, and develop this mind-expanding, enriching new love in your life!